Conditional Menus

 Using our short tags allows you to show a user’s name in the menu instead of the name of the page.
 Instead of showing the user or my profile in your site’s menu, you can instead make the user page show the logged-in user’s name (e.g John Doe).
 You can add the following short tags to the menu link: {first_name} {last_name} {username} {nickname}.
 To use this feature you simply add the short tags to the menu item’s navigation label like so:

-Show user profile photo in the menu
+Show the user profile photo in the menu

 You can also show the user's profile photo in the menu using the short tag {user_avatar_small}.
 If you add this tag into the navigation label field the profile photo for the user will show.